cgarethc/goodreads-scraping/README.md

 Include an identifier (with allowed Firestore characters for an ID) and a name, e.g.

 `node populatefirestore.js -a https://www.goodreads.com/award/show/2129-london-book-festival -i london-book-festival -n "London Book Festival"`

+## TODO

+Support a Goodreads login and:

+- show which books are already read
+- show which books are by authors that user has already read another book by

+Show the availability status at the library (whether can only hold or actually available)